svikso/elk-perf-test-jmeter-sample/README.md

 ## How to run

-In order to run the sample project correctly, execute the following actions:
+To run the sample project correctly, execute the following actions:
 1. Put valid Logstash `ca.crt` into `.\secrets\` folder.
 This file should be copied from `.\secrets\ca\ca.crt` of the [monitoring solution](https://github.com/svikso/elk-perf-test-monitoring)